nzingasara/AutoLoanDelinquencyPrediction/README.md

 # CSE6242 Project ReadMe

+## Software Needed
+1. Several files on this project requires the use of python 3.7 and/or jupyter notebook.
+Both come as packages to the Anaconda/Miniconda software which can be downloaded here: https://www.anaconda.com/distribution/
+2. Run python files on a terminal using the following command: python your_python_file.py
+3. Initialize/run jupyter notebooks on a terminal using the following command: jupyter notebook

 ## Forest Classifier information
 There are two files called "randomForestClassifer", one with extension .py and another with extension .ipynb.
 The former is a normal python file to be run locally on your laptop/computer.
 The latter is a jupyter notebook to be ran on Google Colaboratory.